 How to Refer to Crime Lab Employees in Your Crime Fiction Novel

+Are you confused yet?
 Are these titles referring to the same job?
 Are they different?
 What do you actually call people who work in crime labs and process crime scenes?
 What are their actual job titles?
 Are they forensic techs?
 CSIs?
 Lab geeks?

 In this post, I explain the different types of job positions in traditional crime labs, the tasks that each type of employee performs, and where you can go to figure out what to call crime lab and crime scene characters in your books.

 The hierarchy of the actual job positions in a crime lab is different from lab to lab; however, crime lab personnel in almost every agency can be broken down into three main categories: management, forensic scientists, and support staff.

 Management typically includes the laboratory director, managers, and supervisors.
 Lab directors are responsible for all laboratory operations.
 This is a big job and can be quite stressful.
 Lab directors review budgets, manage the employees directly under them, meet with other organizations and agencies that the crime lab must deal with, and much more.

 Crime lab managers report directly to the lab director.
 The number of managers and what sections in the lab they oversee will be different from lab to lab.
 They may also have a different job title (supervisor).

 In my old lab, which was on the smaller side, we had three managers that reported directly to the lab director: physical science (fingerprints and firearms/toolmarks), biology (serology/DNA and CODIS), and chemistry (controlled substances, trace, and toxicology).